sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/build-a-connector.md

 To implement the Entitlement Read command, open the 'index.ts' file and make these additions:

-1. Add `StdEntitlementReadInput` and `StdEntitlementReadOutput` to the list of commands imported from the `connector-sdk` (lines 15-16).
+1. Add `StdEntitlementReadInput` and `StdEntitlementReadOutput` to the list of imports from `'@sailpoint/connector-sdk'` at the beginning of the file.

-2. Add `ConnectorError` after those two new commands (line 17).
-You will need to import this error type so you can throw it if you don't find entitlements.
+2. Add `ConnectorError` after those two new commands.
+You will need to import this error type so you can throw it if you don't find the specified entitlement.

-3. Add the `.stdEntitlementRead` command handler to the end of the file (line 79), and write it like this:
+3. Add the `.stdEntitlementRead` command handler to the end of the file, and write it like this:

     <details>